 Symptoms and Signs of PDA

-Most children with a small PDA have normal 1st and 2nd heart sounds and peripheral pulses.
-A grade 1 to 3/6 continuous murmur is heard best in the upper left sternal border (see table Heart Murmur Intensity Heart Murmur Intensity ).
-The murmur extends from systole to beyond the 2nd heart sound (S2) into diastole and typically has a different pitch in systole and diastole.
+Most children with a small PDA have normal first and second heart sounds and peripheral pulses.
+A grade 1 to 3/6 continuous murmur is heard best in the upper left sternal border (see table ).
+The murmur extends from systole to beyond the second heart sound (S2) into diastole and typically has a different pitch in systole and diastole.

 Full-term infants with a significant PDA shunt have full or bounding peripheral pulses with a wide pulse pressure.
 A grade 1 to 4/6 continuous murmur is characteristic.
 If the murmur is loud, it has a “machinery sounding” quality.
 An apical diastolic rumble (due to high flow across the mitral valve) or gallop rhythm may be audible if there is a large left-to-right shunt or heart failure develops.

 Preterm infants with a significant shunt have bounding pulses and a hyperdynamic precordium.
 A heart murmur occurs in the pulmonary area; the murmur may be continuous, systolic with a short diastolic component, or only systolic, depending on the pulmonary artery pressure.
 Some infants have no audible heart murmur.